Shannon Babe-Thomas

 (240) 863-3802 ext.
 103

 Cathariya is a first-generation college graduate from Towson University with a B.S in Sociology and a minor in Mass Communication.
 Born and raised in Montgomery County, she has witnessed firsthand the inequity of education based on socioeconomic status.
 She strongly believes that with the right resources and support, every girl can become strong leaders and agents of change in the community.
 With internship and volunteer experience at Maryland CASA, Rosemary Hills Lacrosse and the Nonprofit Village, she is passionate about serving individuals in the community.
 Cathariya first joined Community Bridges in 2017 through its Mentor Program.
-She enjoys binge-watching The Office, traveling, and finding new places to eat.
+She enjoys playing with her dog, traveling, and finding new places to eat.

 holinger@communitybridges-md.org